 Police: Man arrested in random Las Vegas stabbings; 1 dead

-Police say Briones was sought for questioning in the killing of a man and the wounding of another person on Wednesday, April 19, 2017, east of... .
-Employees embrace at the scene of a stabbing at a gas station, Wednesday, April 19, 2017, in Las Vegas.
+This undated Clark County Detention Center photo shows Richi Briones.
+Police say Briones was sought for questioning in the killing of a man and the wounding of another person on Wednesday, April 19, 2017, east of downtown Las Vegas, Nev.

 Comments